sagemath/trac_to_gh/Issue 2289.md

 # Issue 2289: [with doc patch, needs review] make the constructions document prettier and more consistent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2289

 Original creator: AlexGhitza